 “No, I guess it wouldn’t be,” Ian replied.
 “But then, I wouldn't really know.”

 “Well, let’s hope you live long enough to see the humour,” said Domino.
 “You have something for me, Mr. Locke?”

 Domino walked over to the desk, pulled open its top middle drawer and withdrew a letter opener.
-He made a swift swipe, tearing open the envelope, returned the knife to the top drawer and closed it–all the while keeping his eyes glued on the envelope.
+He made a swift swipe, tearing open the envelope, returned the knife to the top drawer and closed it–all the while keeping his eyes glued to the envelope.
 Then he pulled the contents from the envelope, sat in the chair, and read through the cover page, second page, and the third.
-Then he pressed a button on the desk and set the envelope on the center of the desk.
+Then he pressed a button on the desk and set the envelope in the center of the desk.